ajoh504/referenceguides/Python/008-regular-expressions.md

 # import re / regex

 The `re` module allows you to find patterns of text with regular expressions, or regexes.
 Use `\d` to denote a digit, and add string values wherever necessary.
 Use a backslash in front of the string values, such as `\(` for parentheses.

+If you don't use a backslash on the parentheses, they will perform a specific function, which we'll cover later.

 To search for a US phone number, use the pattern `\(\d\d\d\) \d\d\d-\d\d\d\d` or `(\d{3}) \d{3}-\d{4}` where `{3}` denotes how many `\d`'s to search for.
 Pass the regex pattern as a string value to `re.compile()` with the `r` string prefix.
 Note that the space after the area code is a part of the pattern.
 ```py
 import re
 us_phone_regex = re.compile(r'(\d\d\d) \d\d\d-\d\d\d\d')

 ```
 Pass a string to the `search()` method to see if it matches the pattern stored in the regex object. `None` is returned if the pattern is not found.
 A match object is returned if the pattern is found.
 ```py
 import re
 us_phone_regex = re.compile(r'\(\d\d\d\) \d\d\d-\d\d\d\d')